statamic/docs/content/collections/fieldtypes/markdown.md

 ---
 title: Markdown
-overview: Write and preview Markdown with the help of formatting buttons and other neat things.
+intro: Write and preview Markdown with the help of formatting buttons and other neat things.
-image: /assets/fieldtypes/markdown.png
+screenshot: fieldtypes/markdown.png
 id: 607cfe62-7239-461b-8f55-8e7a312c2d5d
 options:
   -